top of page

 MIT OpenCourseWare Resources

-SP.248 NEET Ways of Thinking (fall 2023 materials)
+SP.248 NEET Ways of Thinking (Fall 2023 materials) view course

 This course gives first-year students a unique opportunity to explore the New Engineering Education Transformation (NEET) program while acquiring valuable problem-solving skills.
 It introduces students to the NEET Ways of Thinking, which are cognitive approaches for tackling complex challenges valued by industry and for thriving in an uncertain and rapidly changing world.
 Student teams engage in challenge-based learning in interdisciplinary engineering education.

-Defining Real-World Problems With the DIS Method
+Defining Real-World Problems With the DIS Method view learning module

 This self-paced module for STEM novices / first-year STEM students introduces and applies the DIS method for structuring (defining) real-world problems.
 DIS stands for 'Describe, Inquire, State' and is domain-agnostic.
 This method is a simplified version of the 'Structure' stage in the SID methodology.